The risk behind Scapula Winging or a Protruding Shoulder Blade

 Introduction to the Scapula Bone

 We zero in on one of the most common presentations in a dysfunctional shoulder — scapula winging.
-The scapula is a bone plate not unlike the shape of a triangle that rests on the upper back ribs, held up by an array of muscles.
+The scapula also known commonly as the shoulder blade rests on the upper back ribs and is held up by multiple muscles collectively known as scapula stabilizers.
+Good movement of the scapula especially during shoulder movement is imperative in reducing any forms of shoulder injury.

 How to identifying Scapula Winging